hannahMitchell1/black-scholes-app/README.md

-# Black-Scholes and binomial Option Pricing App
+# Black-Scholes and Binomial Option Pricing App

 A Streamlit web app for visualizing option prices using the Black-Scholes model and binomial tree.